psharma-alberta/sql/README.md

     - Open SQLWorkbench and click on the + sign
     - Name it as localhost and click on ‘Test Connection’
     - Press OK
+3. Create database
-3. Create database.
-Follow the article, there is a video in there as well.
+    - Follow the article, there is a video in there as well.
 You will create database using data provided by the book that you downloaded from the link: https://forta.com/books/0135182794/
     - Open SQLWokBench, Click on ‘Create New Schema’ button.
     - Name as tysql (THIS IS THE NEW DATABASE) and Click Apply and then again click Apply.
     - Now go to Query and open tysql by double clicking on it.